-- Establish that you have expatriated or terminated your residency for tax purposes, or - Comply with the annual information reporting requirements of section 6039G, if you are subject to tax under section 877.
+- Establish that you have expatriated or terminated your LTR status for tax purposes, or - Comply with the annual information reporting requirements of section 6039G, if you are subject to tax under section 877.

 Note.
-If you were a naturalized citizen, but lost your citizenship because a Federal court revoked your naturalization under section 340 of the Immigration and Nationality Act, you do not need to complete this form if, after the revocation, you hold the status under the Immigration and Nationality Act of an alien lawfully admitted for permanent residence.
+If you were a naturalized citizen, but lost your citizenship because a federal court revoked your naturalization under section 340 of the Immigration and Nationality Act, you do not need to complete this form if, after the revocation, you hold the status under the Immigration and Nationality Act of an alien lawfully admitted for permanent residence.
 You must complete this form, however, if you were a naturalized citizen and you gave up your citizenship by expatriation under section 349 of the Immigration and Nationality Act.

 Taxation under section 877.
-You are subject to taxation under section 877 if you are a former U.S. citizen or former LTR, and
+You are subject to taxation under section 877 if you are a former U.S. citizen or former LTR, and any one of the following applies to you.